Philippe Auguste station: Platforms

 Philippe Auguste is a standard configuration station.
 It has two platforms separated by the metro tracks and the vault is elliptical.
-The decoration is in the style used for most metro stations, the lighting canopies are white and rounded in the Gaudin style of the metro revival of the 2000s, and the bevelled white ceramic tiles cover the walls and tympans.
+The decoration is in the style used for most metro stations, the lighting canopies are white and rounded in the Gaudin style of the metro revival of the 2000s, and the bevelled white ceramic tiles cover the walls and tunnel exits.
 The layout was completely refurbished in 2018; thus, white ceramic advertising frames have replaced the metal surrounds, while the green Motte style seats have been replaced with blue Akiko seats.

 Bus connections

 The station is served by line 71 of the RATP Bus Network.

 Nearby

 The famous Père Lachaise Cemetery is nearby as is the Square de la Roquette.